kaizen-ai/kaizenflow/docs/Code_review.md

     - Which part is it implementing?
     - Why is it doing it in a certain way?

-- If the code is not ready for merge, but you want a "pre-review" mark it as "Draft PR"
+- If the code is not ready for merge, but you want a "pre-review" convert PR to a draft
   - E.g., ask for an architectural review
   - Draft PRs can not be merged